Front-Line Readiness: The Metrics That Drive Faster Vehicle Turnaround

 Days to FLR

-The primary metric: how many days from vehicle arrival to front-line ready status?
+The primary metric: how many calendar days from vehicle arrival to front-line ready status?

 FLR Percentage